 Van Westendorp’s Price Sensitivity Meter

-- At what price would you begin to think the item is too expensive to consider?
+- At what price would you begin to think the product is too expensive to consider?

-- At what price would you begin to think the item is so inexpensive that you would question the quality and not consider it?
+- At what price would you begin to think the product is so inexpensive that you would question the quality and not consider it?

-- At what price would you begin to think the item is getting expensive, but you still might consider it?
+- At what price would you begin to think the product is getting expensive, but you still might consider it?

-- At what price would you think the item is a bargain – a great buy for the money?
+- At what price would you think the product is a bargain – a great buy for the money?

 Gabor-Granger Direct Pricing Technique